efyang/argo/README.md

 # Argo

-Go game written in Racket.
+Go game written in Racket from scratch.

 # Todo: